|•Seine River Cruises »||• Moulin Rouge »|

-Along with the food, Paris is famous for wine & champagne.
+While you're in the City of Food & Wine immerse yourself in the culture!
+Along with food, Paris is famous for wine & champagne.
 Add that to the museums, monuments, history and overall beauty and you realize once again that Paris is one of the world's great cities!

-To be in Paris is to be in the center of the best French wine, because all roads lead to the capital .
+To be in Paris is to be in the center of the best French wine, because all roads from the wine country of France lead to the capital.

-Champagne is the beverage of champions in Paris (and in France), so when you're there, forgo the cocktail for a glass of bubbly.
+Champagne is the aperitif of choice and the national drink for celebrating, so when you're in France, forgo the cocktail for a glass of bubbly before dinner.
 And there are plenty of great places to drink champagne in Paris!

-An easy way to learn more about this French specialty is to sign up for a wine tasting or a Champagne tour where, for an hour, an afternoon or a full day you sample delicate Burgundy, hearty Côtes-du-Rhone from Provence, lively Loire Valley Sauvignon Blanc, and/or crisp Champagne.
+An easy way to learn more about this French specialty is to sign up for a wine tasting or – our personal favorite – a Champagne tour where, for an hour, an afternoon or a full day you sample delicate Burgundy, hearty Côtes-du-Rhone from Provence, lively Loire Valley Sauvignon Blanc, or crisp Champagne.

 These fun and informal wine tastings cover a lot of wine territory in an hour or two.